greg-jones-code/dog-breed-classifier/README.md

 ## Installation <a name="installation"></a>

-In order to run the ETL and ML pipeline code you will need the standard libraries included within the Anaconda distribution of Python.
+In order to run the project code you will need the standard libraries included within the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

-install opencv, keras, tensorflow
+The additional packages required to run the web application can be found in requirements.txt within the web_app directory.
+To install them, navigate to the web_app directory and simply run:

+`pip install -r requirements.txt`

 ## File Descriptions <a name="files"></a>